*This page last updated: 13 April, 2013 22:02 PST.

 - Mongol Terror (Mongolia): Combat Strength +30% when fighting City-State units or attacking a City-State itself.
 All mounted units have +1 Movement.

 - Seven Cities of Gold (Spain): Gold bonus for discovering a Natural Wonder (bonus enhanced if first to discover it).
-Culture, happiness, and tile yields from Natural Wonders doubled.
+Culture, Happiness, and tile yields from Natural Wonders doubled.

 - Great Andean Road (Inca): Units ignore terrain costs when moving into any tile with Hills.
 No maintenance costs for improvements in Hills; half cost elsewhere.